g-sherman/plugin_build_tool/README.md

       the files and resources used in your plugin.
 Plugin Builder 2.6.0 creates a config file when you generate a new plugin template.

-      See http://g-sherman.github.io/plugin_build_tool for for an example config file.
+      See http://g-sherman.github.io/plugin_build_tool for an example config
+      file.
 You can also use the create command to generate a best-guess config file for an existing project, then tweak as needed.

     Options:
       --help  Show this message and exit.